-As a head of household, Ann Williams’s shares “I must be honest to state the road to educating my two sons was not always been pleasant, but with the help of my family, church groups and neighbors, we have been successful.”
-Both going on to college, the oldest son a Elsik graduate 2007 , attended t Xavier University of Louisiana and the youngest an Elsik graduate 2011 pursuing a degree in Theater at Sam Houston University.
+As a head of household, Ann Williams’s shares “I must be honest to state the road to educating my two sons was not always pleasant, but with the help of my family, church groups and neighbors, we were successful.”
+They both achieve their dream as college graduates.

 Ms. Williams’s first induction to service in education was as a volunteer in several organizations where she advocated for parents and students.
 She participated in countless parent/teacher conferences and ARDS for special needs students.
 She also worked 5 plus years as a long-term substitute teacher; 3 years within Alief I.S.D.
 These experiences helped her to realize that improving academic achievement cannot be accomplished without input from board members, administrator and teachers; she values their contributions in motivating and engaging students.

 Ann Williams seeks to understand every aspect of education from local state and national views.
-A Trustee to Alief ISD, she is also a member of Texas Caucus Black School Board Members where she was Regional Vice-President for two terms representing South Texas area districts; where she continues to serve as Chair, for the caucus Legislative Committee.
-Ms. Williams has also been nominated by her Alief board colleagues to represent as a member of Houston Galveston Area Council, TASB School Board Advocacy Network and TASB Legislative Advisory Committee.
+A Trustee to Alief ISD, she is also a member of Texas Caucus Black School Board Members where she now serves as Secretary, but has held the positions of President, Regional Vice-President for two terms representing South Texas area districts.
+Ms. Williams has also been nominated several times by her Alief board colleagues to represent as a member of Houston Galveston Area Council, TASB School Board Advocacy Network and TASB Legislative Advisory Committee.